 Normally, each person you look after must be getting one of these disability benefits:

 - the daily living component of Personal Independence Payment at either rate

 - the care component of Disability Living Allowance at the middle or higher rate

-If the person you look after does not get one of these benefits, you may still be able to get Carer’s Credit if you fill in the care certificate part of the application form.
-You will need to get a health or social care professional to sign it.
+If the person you look after does not get any of these benefits, you may still be able to get Carer’s Credit.
+You must fill in the care certificate part of the application form.
+It is important to get a health or social care professional to sign it.

 You do not need to apply for Carer’s Credit if you are already getting benefits such as:

 - Universal Credit

 - Employment and Support Allowance

 - Income Support as a carer, or based on incapacity

 - Child Benefit for a child under the age of 12.